 – Court 2: Florian Mayer v Fernando Verdasco

 The day was not completely over at this stage as it was still bright and sunny when we left Court 1 at maybe 7.45 in the evening.
 Greg Rusedski was involved in a thriller on Centre Court against Joachim Johansson so we headed to Henman Hill, or Murray Field, or Rusedski’s Ridge or whatever you want to call it to see the match on the big screen.
-I had promised myself that I R and I on the Hillwouldn’t go to Wimbledon just to sit on this hill but, with a glass of Pimms in hand, sit we did.
+I had promised myself that I wouldn’t go to Wimbledon just to sit on this hill but, with a glass of Pimms in hand, sit we did.
 It was actually quite enjoyable – when we weren’t struggling to try and keep our seat that is (the slope is surprisingly steep.)
 Of course, in the end Rusedski lost the match but he did keep us entertained until dusk.

 Overall it was a great day and I think it would even be worth camping overnight to get in a whole day’s play next year … maybe.
 Probably.
 Definitely.